igneus/calendarium-romanum/README.md

 - [x] Sundays, temporale feasts
 - [x] sanctorale calendars: data format, example data files, their loading
 - [x] resolution of precedence of concurrent celebrations
-- [ ] correct handling of octave days
+- [ ] octave days
+- [ ] commemorations in the privileged seasons where memorials are suppressed
 - [ ] transfer of suppressed solemnities
 - [ ] additional temporale feasts (Christ the Eternal Priest and similar)
 - [ ] optional transfer of important solemnities on a nearby Sunday